abinit/abinit_web/docs/servers.md

 #cores = # of Cores (hardware term that describes the number of independent central processing units)

 #THD = # of Threads (software term for the basic ordered sequence of instructions that can be passed through or processed by a single CPU core)

+### Notes

+(1) Quite often, atlas fails with message "No space left on device".
+This is not understood.
+Solution : reboot ...